-Hopefully you won’t actually die, but it has to be said running off road in all weathers over irregular ground in the dark, crossing streams, bogs and marshes, running along cliff top paths, getting cold and lost on Dartmoor in the winter all have their risks.
-Then there’s the Stinging Nettles, Brambles, low hanging branches, Giant Hogweed and Gorse all trying to get you before the snapping Farm dogs and belligerent cattle do.
+Hopefully you won’t actually die, but it has to be said running off road in all weathers over irregular ground in the dark, crossing streams, bogs and marshes, running along cliff top paths, getting cold and lost on Dartmoor all have their risks.
+Then there’s the Stinging Nettles, Brambles, low hanging branches, Giant Hogweed and Gorse all trying to get you before the snapping farm dogs and belligerent cattle do.

 You Hash At Your Own Risk

 For many of us, a major part of the attraction of Hashing is that it involves running and being in places off the beaten track and away from health and safety assessments.
 However, by coming Hashing, you are accepting the risks involved and taking responsibility for yourself and your actions.
 There’s no Marshals to check you in, no Ambulance waiting on standby.

 The Hare’s lay a trail based on what they think is safe for them to lay, there’s nothing implied that it means it’s safe for you to follow.
 For example, just because the Trail crosses a river in the dark does not mean it’s safe for you to cross.
 Only you can make the decision about what’s safe for you to do or not do.

 You must be the guardian of your own safety.
 If you bring your kids along, you must be the guardian of their safety as well.

 SH4 holds Public Liability Insurance for our activities, but there is NO Insurance for personal injury or loss.